Sherwood State Bank

 Sherwood, Ohio · FDIC Cert #16222

-Sherwood State Bank is an FDIC-insured bank (Certificate #16222) with $97M in total assets and $80M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Sherwood, Ohio, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 3.14%.
-BankHealthData assigns a composite Health Grade of F (28/100).
+This is the FDIC profile for Sherwood State Bank, an FDIC-insured bank (Certificate #16222) with $97M in total assets and $80M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Sherwood, Ohio, the bank maintains a Tier 1 capital ratio of 12.57% (Well-Capitalized) and a nonperforming loan ratio of 3.14%.
+BankHealthData assigns a composite Health Grade of C (57/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Sherwood State Bank (FDIC cert 16222) is a community bank — $97M in total assets, $80M in deposits, serving the Sherwood, Ohio area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 12.57% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is elevated: non-performing loan ratio of 3.14% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is in the normal range: 19.2% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.